 - 2.1 Eastleigh is the administrative town of the borough and has seen extensive redevelopment and improvements to the town's shopping facilities in recent years.
 Eastleigh has excellent transport links.
-It is at the intersection of the M27 and M3, has two stations on the main London to Bournemouth railway line and Southampton International Airport within its boundaries.
-The ports of Southampton and Portsmouth are nearby. - 2.2 The Borough of Eastleigh lies between Southampton Water, The river Hamble and the borders of Winchester and Test Valley.
+It is at the intersection of the M27 and M3, has two stations on the main London to Bournemouth railway line and Southampton International Airport within the borough boundary.
+The ports of Southampton and Portsmouth are nearby.
+Hedge End (both the town centre and out-of-town shopping and leisure areas) and Chandlers Ford have significant local centres with services, shopping and leisure provision. - 2.2 The Borough of Eastleigh lies between Southampton Water, The river Hamble and the borders of Winchester and Test Valley.
 It contains considerable recreation and leisure facilities.
-Marinas and sailing clubs are found at Hamble, Bursledon and Netley.
+Marinas and sailing clubs are found at Hamble,

+Bursledon and Netley.
 Three large country parks allow public access to some of South Hampshire's finest countryside and a number of informal countryside areas are provided and managed by the borough council.
-The attractive villages of Bishopstoke, Botley, Hamble-le-Rice, Netley and Bursledon all have Conservations Areas within them. - 2.3 In July 2017 gambling facilities in the borough consisted of one bingo club, 10 betting shops, one Adult Gaming centre and 70 premises or clubs licensed for the supply of alcohol by retail who either possess a permit or have given notification of having gaming machines installed.
+The attractive villages of Bishopstoke, Botley, Hamble-le-Rice, Netley and Bursledon all have Conservations Areas within them.

+2.3 At the start of 2021 gambling facilities in the borough consisted of 8 betting premises, 1 adult gaming centre, 1 bingo premises and 51 premises or clubs licensed for the supply of alcohol by retail who either possess a permit or have given notification of having gaming machines installed.